 Compensation for other kinds of loss is also possible but not so common in discrimination cases.
 In Michalak part of the compensation was for pyschiatric illness suffered as a result of how she was treated, and medical costs.

-Tribunals are asked by the Equality Act to consider whether or not other remedies are more appropriate in respect of unintentional indirect discrimination (s.124(4)(5) EqA, Employment Code para 15.44-45).
-However, indirect discrimination is not that important for disability claims, since there will often be alternative claims for the reasonable adjustment duty and ‘discrimination arising from disability’.
+As regards unintentional indirect discrimination, tribunals are told by the Equality Act to consider whether or not remedies other than compensation are more appropriate (s.124(4)(5) EqA, Employment Code para 15.44-45).
+However tribunals can still decide to award compensation.
+The Court of Appeal held s.124(4)(5) EqA to be compatible with EU law in Wisbey v The Commissioner of the City of London Police and College of Policing (oldsquare.co.uk), 2021.
+In any event, indirect discrimination is not that important for disability claims, since there will often be alternative claims for reasonable adjustments and ‘discrimination arising from disability’.

 Aggravated or exemplary damages